 - Be suitable in type, size and design for the appropriate licence applied for.
 Sports saloons, drop head couples, convertibles and touring cars will not be licensed. - 2.
 Be covered by a satisfactory insurance policy. - 3.
 Be safe and comfortable - 4.
 Not be less than 4 feet 3inches wide in the rear part of the body, where such measurements shall be taken 6 inches below the top and 6 inches in front of the rear backrest of the vehicle with both of the rear doors closed. - 5.
 Have a minimum legroom for passengers using the rear seats of 8.5 inches, such measurement shall be taken from the rear door pillar to the nearest point of the rear seat squab. - 6.
 Have provided for all passengers being carried in it, immediate and direct access to doors (minimum of 2 doors in the rear) that is available without assistance from any other person that will provide satisfactory means of escape in the event of an accident or emergency.
 A separate means of ingress and egress must be provided for the driver. - 7.
 Be fitted with safety glass (i.e. if glass fractures it does not fly into fragments capable of causing severe cuts), which shall be replaced as soon as broken, discoloured or cracked. - 8.
-Rear Passenger windows must not have more than the maximum tint of 70%, and must let through a minimum of 30% light.
-The front windscreen must let at least 75% of light through and the front side windows (passenger and driver) must let at least 70% of light through (legal requirement).
-No film tinted windows will be accepted. - 9.
+From 1st September 2023, all new vehicles and any renewals will be required to have CCTV meeting or exceeding Cambridge City Council specification installed.
+Ensure these are installed prior to Certificate of compliance (COC) appointment (applicable for new and renewal applications, not current midterm COC). - If you wish to purchase or are currently an owner of a Tesla vehicle, due to number of fuses in vehicle, there may be an additional cost for the installation of CCTV system. - The front windscreen must let at least 75% of light through and the front side windows must let at least 70% of light through (legal requirement). - 9.
+Only manufactured window tints are accepted.
+No film tinted windows will be accepted.
 Be constructed so as to provide sufficient means by which any person in the vehicle may communicate with the driver. - 10.
 Be fitted with the appropriate number of seatbelts according to the number of persons for which the vehicle is licensed to carry. - 11.
 Be kept watertight. - 12.
 Be provided with a means of opening and closing not less than one window on each side. - 13.
 Have properly cushioned or covered seats. - 14.
-Have floors covered with a proper carpet, mat or other suitable covering. - 15.
-Be well maintained in a clean condition and in every way fit for public service. - 16.
+Have floors covered with a proper carpet, mat or other suitable covering.

+- 15. Be well maintained in a clean condition and in every way fit for public service. - 16.
 Be provided with a means of securing luggage. - 17.
 Be fitted with at least one no-smoking sign (showing the statutory no-smoking symbol) that is displayed in a prominent position in each compartment of the vehicle constructed or adapted to accommodate persons. - 18.
-Not be fitted with celluloid or other highly flammable material.

-- 19. Be provided with an efficient fire extinguisher, which shall be carried in such a position as to be readily available for use. - 20.
+Not be fitted with celluloid or other highly flammable material. - 19.
+Be provided with an efficient fire extinguisher, which shall be carried in such a position as to be readily available for use. - 20.
 Be provided with a first aid kit, which shall be carried in such a position as to be readily available for use.